adieuadieu/serverless-chrome/docs/chrome.md

 ### Locally

-The easiest way to To build headless Chromium locally is with Docker:
+The easiest way to build headless Chromium locally is with Docker:

 ```bash
 cd packages/lambda/builds/chromium